KaranAgarwalla/Spanning-Tree-Protocol/README.md

 Specifies the member functions for bridgesim struct
 #### main.cpp:
 Declares the main function which constructs objects and call member functions for given input
+### SpanningTreeProtocol-RadiaPerlman.pdf:
+Contains the research paper pertaining to Spanning Tree Protocol
+### inputs/
+Contains multiple input files to the program
+### outputs/
+Contains the corresponding outputs
+### checker.py:
+An autograder to check for inputs and outputs
 __________
 ### Input Format:
 __________